2018 ECF Princess Margriet Award for Culture

 - Ruth Mackenzie (artistic leader, Holland Festival, Amsterdam and artistic director, Châtelet Theatre, Paris)

 The Award Shortlist of 2018

 This year, we also highlight the extraordinary candidates selected for the shortlist of the 2018 Award.
 In the summer months, we will introduce these candidates to you through a series of interviews.
 Candidates for the 2018 Award shortlist include: Association Krokodil, Kaos GL, Kuratorisk Aktion, Marika Schmiedt, Teatr Powszechny, and Teatr.Doc.

 European Cultural Challenge 2018

-Prior to the festive award ceremony the first European Cultural Challenge will take place.
-This event is a 24-hour advocacy retreat that brings together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.
+Prior to the festive award ceremony the first European Cultural Challenge took place.
+A two-day advocacy retreat that brought together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.

-Through this challenge the European Cultural Foundation will connect changemakers and contribute to rethinking and building Europe as an open, inclusive and democratic space.
+Through this challenge the European Cultural Foundation connects changemakers and contribute to rethinking and building Europe as an open, inclusive and democratic space.
 Outcomes of the European Cultural Challenge may vary from exploring cultural solutions to imagining campaigns and developing concrete advocacy proposals.

-The event takes place on 15 and 16 May at Hotel Arena, Amsterdam, the Netherlands.
+The event took place on 15 and 16 May at Hotel Arena, Amsterdam, the Netherlands.